 Expenditures reported on the Schedule are reported on the modified accrual basis of accounting.
-Such expenditures are recognized following, as applicable, either the cost principles in OMB Circular A-87, Cost Principles for State, Local, and Indian Tribal Governments, or the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-The Board has elected not to use the 10-percent de minimis indirect cost rate as allowed under the Uniform Guidance.
+Such expenditures are recognized following, as applicable, either the cost principles in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+The Board has not elected to use the 10-percent de minimis indirect cost rate as allowed under the Uniform Guidance.